gbif/hp-swissnatcoll/en/data-aggregator-about.md

 {: .box }
 Publish and retrieve information on natural history collections and objects

+More than 90% of the specimens curated in Switzerland are biological or paleontological.
+For the aggregation and publication of digital information on these specimens, [SwissCollNet](https://swisscollnet.scnat.ch/) collaborates with [InfoSpecies](https://www.infospecies.ch/de/){:target="_blank"} to build on the already existing data infrastructure of the Swiss node of GBIF.

+InfoSpecies is the umbrella organisation of the national data centers and coordination offices for species promotion.
+One of the main goals of InfoSpecies is the provision, management and diffusion of species records, which includes natural history collection data.

+The long-term objective is to achieve **automatised data transfer** of collection data to the national aggregator and **publication of data** on national and international online portals as well as an **automatised update of data records**.

 ## 1. Aim

 Provide **open-access to standardized natural history collection data** held in [Swiss institutions](/institution/search){:target = "_blank"} and data of specimens collected in Switzerland and curated abroad.